 No person has been authorised to provide any information or make any statements other than those contained in this Prospectus.
 Should such information or statements nevertheless be furnished, it/they must not be relied upon as having been authorised or approved by SCBC and SCBC assumes no responsibility for such information or statements.
 Neither the publication of this Prospectus nor the offering, sale or delivery of any Covered Bonds implies that the information in this Prospectus is correct and current as at any date other than the date of this Prospectus or that there has not been any changes in SCBC's or SBAB Bank AB (publ) ("SBAB") and its subsidiaries from time to time's (together with SBAB, the "SBAB Group") business since the date of this Prospectus.
-If the information in this Prospectus becomes subject to any material change, such material change will be made public in accordance with the provisions governing the publication of supplements to prospectuses in Regulation (EU) 2017/1129 of the European Parliament and repealing Directive 2003/71/EU.
+If the information in this Prospectus becomes subject to any material change, such material change will be made public in accordance with the provisions governing the publication of supplements to prospectuses in Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EU.